sakurity/securelogin/README.md

 First, market penetration rate of password managers is a joke - less than 1%.
 You may use it, some of your friends may use it, but the rest of the world does not and will not.
 They are not enforceable on your users.

 Second, they are very inconvenient, especially on mobile.
 They try to look like a human, looking for inputs and prefilling them.
 SecureLogin makes websites to implement well defined authentication protocol instead.

-The good ones are not even open source and cost money.
+**Most popular managers are not even open source and cost money.** Using closed-source software is a giant no-no for this kind of product.

-But more importantly, they do not solve a problem that all our accounts belong to centralized email services via "Reset my password" functionality.
+But more importantly, they do not solve the problem that all our accounts belong to centralized email services via "Reset my password" functionality.

 ### 2. Master password is single point of failure in this system